sdunbarne/StandardExamples/README.md

 # StandardExamples
 Section 4 of tentative book on theory and examples of Markov Chains
-1. A wide variaty of standard examples illustrate Markov chains: sums of independent random variables, random walks on finite and infinite state spaces, and urn models.
+1. A wide variety of standard examples illustrate Markov chains: sums of independent random variables, random walks on finite and infinite state spaces, and urn models.
 2. Random walks on finite state spaces can have absorbing or